 People who work in the design and imaging field are responsible for designing, organizing, and producing print and Web-based media for business, communication, publishing, manufacturing, entertainment, and advertising markets.
 This is a large, exciting field that requires a variety of computer-based and traditional visual skills.
-The design and imaging technology major provides opportunities for students to enter various careers ranging from creative to highly technical positions at various degree levels.
-This program is only available to students seeking admission to the National Technical Institute for the Deaf.
+The design and imaging technology program provides opportunities for students to enter various careers ranging from creative to highly technical positions at various degree levels.
+This program is available for qualified deaf and hard of hearing students.

 Journalism, Media, and Publishing

 Digital Photography Technician

 Digital Printing Systems Operator

 Design and Imaging Technology, AOS degree, typical course sequence

 Principles of Design and Color

 Students will be introduced to the basic elements of two-dimensional monochromatic and color design, compositional principles, and approaches to analysis of design problems.
 Techniques for gathering resources to work toward possible design solutions and visualization of design concepts through the use of idea sketches to final comprehensive layouts.
 Color theory will be introduced.
 Students will also utilize basic design vocabulary to participate in critiques for the purpose of analyzing their own and other students' work.
 This course provides students in non-creative technical majors as well as those pursuing more creative endeavors within the graphic arts field with a fundamental overview and understanding of the design process to expand critical awareness of the importance of good design.